Mary Celeste: Ownership reassignment and name change

-Within a month, McBean sold the wreck to a local businessman, who in November 1868, sold it to Richard W. Haines, an American mariner from New York.
-Haines paid US$1,750 for the wreck, and then spent $8,825 restoring it.
-He made himself her captain, and, in December 1868, registered her with the Collector of the Port of New York as an American vessel, under a new name, Mary Celeste.
-(Note: The reason for the choice of name is unclear; Begg points out that Maria Celeste was an illegitimate daughter of the astronomer Galileo Galilei, and was also the name of a well-known nun, either of which might have influenced Haines.)
+Within a month, McBean sold the wreck to a local businessman, who in November 1868 sold it to Richard W. Haines, an American mariner from New York.
+Haines paid US$1,750 for the wreck and then spent $8,825 restoring it.
+He made himself her captain, and in December 1868, registered her with the Collector of the Port of New York as an American vessel, under a new name, Mary Celeste.
+(Note: The reason for the choice of name is unclear; Begg points out that Maria Celeste was an illegitimate daughter of the astronomer Galileo Galilei and was also the name of a well-known nun, either of which might have influenced Haines.)

-In October 1869, the ship was seized by Haines's creditors, and sold to a New York consortium headed by James H. Winchester.
+In October 1869, the ship was seized by Haines' creditors and sold to a New York consortium headed by James H. Winchester.
 During the next three years, the composition of this consortium changed several times, although Winchester retained at least a half-share throughout.
-No record of Mary Celestes trading activities during this period have been found.
-Early in 1872, the ship underwent a major refit, costing $10,000, which enlarged her considerably.
+No records of Mary Celestes trading activities during this period have been found.
+Early in 1872, the ship underwent a major refitting, costing $10,000, which enlarged her considerably.
 Her length was increased to 103 ft, her breadth to 25.7 ft and her depth to 16.2 ft.
-Among the structural changes, a second deck was added; an inspector's report refers to extensions to the poop deck, new transoms and the replacement of many timbers.
-The work increased the ship's tonnage to 282.28.
-On October 29, 1872, the consortium was made up of Winchester with six shares and two minor investors with one share apiece, the remaining four of twelve shares being held by the ship's new captain, Benjamin Spooner Briggs.
+Among the structural changes, a second deck was added; an inspector's report refers to extensions to the poop deck, new transoms, and the replacement of many timbers.
+The work increased the ship's displacement to 282.28 tonnes.
+On October 29, 1872, the consortium was made up of Winchester with six shares and two minor investors with one share apiece; the remaining four of twelve shares were held by the ship's new captain, Benjamin Spooner Briggs.